-Engaging a software developer can be a difficult process to navigate.
-A lot like when you interview candidates for a role within your business, there are some key things to look for.
-Things that will show you whether you are talking to people that know their stuff and are worth your trust.
+Engaging a software development partner can be a difficult process to navigate, and it can be very hard to know when you have found the right one.
+A lot like when you interview candidates for a role within your business though, there are some key things to look for.
+Things that will show you whether or not the organisations you are talking to have your interests at heart, know their stuff and are worth trusting with your projects.

-As you progress your project, the questions you ask will become more and more detail focussed.
-You need to find a partner that understands the data, the goals and the functions needed.
-Early on in your discussions, there are some key questions about the project you should expect to be asked.
+As you get further down the line with your project, the questions will become more and more detail focussed; as your chosen partner needs to understand the data, the goals and the functions needed.
+However, early on in your discussions, there are some key questions about the project you should expect to be asked.

 What is the vision for the app?

 This should be the very first question you are asked.
-Without a reasonable understanding of the aims of project, your development company will be missing vital context to build it.
+Without a reasonable understanding of the aims you have for your project, your prospective partner will be missing vital context in order to future proof the product.

 Your vision should tell the developer what you want to achieve and why.
 You should expect it to be written down and referred back to throughout the lifecycle of the product.
 When documented, the vision will encapsulate the purpose of the project and will focus on the business benefits for you if it is a success.